Julia Lang (entrepreneur): Career

-After earning her Bachelor degree in Nuremberg, Germany, Lang went to New York to work as an intern at a small marketing firm for three months in 2009.
+After earning her bachelor's degree in Nuremberg, Germany, Lang went to New York to work as an intern at a small marketing firm for three months in 2009.
 After her internship, she moved back to Germany, and then to London.
 She would later move to Berlin, where she started her career by opening her own marketing agency in 2012.
 She worked with corporations and small-business brands alike, pushing their brands primarily on social media, mainstream media and other outlets, media and platforms.

 In 2015, she received an O-1 Visa and relocated to New York.
-In an interview with Forbes, she described this as giving her the freedom to work for herself, and “not be tied to anyone” while working and living in the USA.
+In an interview with Forbes, she described this as giving her the freedom to work for herself, and "not be tied to anyone" while working and living in the USA.
 Explaining that the Visa gave her the opportunity to move to the USA through her abilities and not through "a relationship or tied to a company".
 She heads three companies.
-Her marketing agency has business execs and athletes amongst it's clientele and one of her clients was Kareem Burke, who became a client of hers from 2017 to 2019 after an elevator pitch; within which time she and Kareem "Biggs" Burke launched the Nike Roc-A-Fella Air Force 1's with and traveled the world together.
+Her marketing agency has business execs and athletes amongst its clientele and one of her clients was Kareem Burke, who became a client of hers from 2017 to 2019 after an elevator pitch; within which time she and Kareem "Biggs" Burke launched the Nike Roc-A-Fella Air Force 1's with and traveled the world together.